 For more information on trigger point release, Clinical Trigger Point For Stress Relief teaches about locations and referred pain points for the muscles, as well as how massage helps relieve pain.

-Read more about massage tools that are used for trigger point massage!
+Read more about other massage tools that are used for trigger point massage!

 Find more information about the benefits of Trigger Point at http://www.lavidamassage.com/massage/trigger-point-massage-therapy.html

 When a client comes to you in pain, you have to know what muscles to treat.
 No matter how much Trigger Point Therapy you have studied, this DVD will help you understand it better, and it will give you easy ways to remember it all.